What is the Teacher role?

 In Canvas, the Teacher role is used to enroll users responsible for course creation, instruction, and management.
 Teachers are also referred to as instructors in Canvas.
 In general, users with the Teacher role have permissions that allow them to moderate a course, view course data, and direct daily course communications.
 However, these permissions may vary among institutions.

 Other course-level user roles with varying course-level access exist in Canvas.
-Teachers oversee Teacher Assistants and together they create course content with which Students and Observers engage.
+Designers may work with Teachers (who oversee Teacher Assistants) and together they create course content with which Students and Observers engage.
 For more information about course-level user permissions, view the Canvas Course Permissions PDF.

 Teachers may also use the Canvas Teacher app to view some course content including announcements, assignments, discussions, and quizzes.